 The scale of the IRR construction was so immense that the Corporation divided the work in to two broad phases.
 Between 1965 and 1972 the focus was on the route between Townhead and Tradeston via St George’s Cross and little progress was made on its counterpart round the south and east of the city.
 This phased approach, which seemed very sensible, would ultimately prove fatal to the project.

 The sheer scale of the disruption and change brought by the north and west flanks, especially through Charing Cross, shocked residents and prompted many to start asking questions about the wider IRR proposals.
 Several groups, including elected officials, began to oppose first the proposed route of the east flank (which they feared would do far greater damage to the fabric of city than that seen at Charing Cross) and then the very idea of it at all.
-Protesters calling for the east flank to be cancelled attended the opening ceremony of the newly completed Charing Cross section in 1972.
+A small group of protesters calling for the east flank to be cancelled attended the opening ceremony of the newly completed Charing Cross section in 1972.

 Aware of the growing concern, the Corporation arranged for public participation exercises to be held throughout 1972.
 The product of these consultations was a revised route corridor that skirted the culturally significant buildings affected by the original proposal.
 SWK got to work on this and published a revised proposal for the east flank in 1973.
 This was considerably less controversial, though it was revised again before being passed to the incoming Strathclyde Regional Council in July and December 1975.